 Stated most simply, tuition is a pricing mechanism through which students (and, often, their families) share in the costs of their educational programs.
 Within limitations prescribed by the Board of Trustees and/or the Illinois Board of Higher Education (IBHE), tuition may be waived for students:

-In connection with grant or contract activities which include funds to cover costs.
+- On the basis of scholarship, special talent, or financial need; or - In connection with grant or contract activities which include funds to cover costs.

 Under present University policy, tuition rates vary: